KB-QA-777/Project-SauceLab-App/README.md

 # Mobile Testing Project

 This project is set up for mobile application testing using WebdriverIO, Appium, and Cucumber.
-It's configured for Android testing with support for Allure reporting.
+It's configured for Android and IOS Automation testing with support for Allure reporting.

 ## Prerequisites